Fairfax Injury Lawyer Brien Roche Addresses Contributory Negligence Bar

 One Percent Argument

 Frequently what the defense will try to do in an injury case is to argue that 1% negligence on the part of the plaintiff bars the claim.
 That again is not the law.
 Another clever argument in that regard is to tear off the end of a piece of paper and to suggest that amount of negligence is sufficient to bar the plaintiff’s claim.
 That again is not the law.
 The law is that it must be more than a scintilla of evidence.
 Indeed the evidence must be substantial.
 Lerwill v.
 Regent Van and Storage, 217 Va.
 490, 496 (1976); Yeary v Holbrook 171 Va.
 266,285 (1936).
-Call, or contact us for a free consult.
+Call or contact us for a free consult.

-Contributory Neglugence Bar-Lessened Capacity
+Contributory Negligence Bar-Lessened Capacity

 Where the plaintiff is of some lessened mental capacity there may be a question of whether this same rule applies to that plaintiff.
 That is, does the reduced mental capacity somehow excuse fault on the part of the plaintiff.
 The rule is that unless the person is a child or is insane, the the plaintiff is held to the standard of reasonable care under the circumstances.
 Some lack of mental prowess does not excuse the conduct.
 Wright v.
 Tate, 208 Va.
 291, 156 S.E.2d 562 (1967).